 - Low soil fertility

-- Damage from fertilizer salts, a.k.a. ‘fertilizer burn’, by adding too much fertilizer
+- Damage from fertilizer salts, also known as ‘fertilizer burn’ adding too much fertilizer

 - Low soil temperatures.
-Most seeds like a soil temperature of around 65°-75°.
+Most seedlings like a soil temperature of around 65°-75°.

 - Compacted soil (lack of air space in growing medium), which can arise from overwatering and poor drainage.